ms/buildtogether.tech/src/process.md

 Start working evenings and weekends.
 :   This is also very popular, but is quickly self-defeating.
 As
-    <a section="important"/> explained, the quality of your work goes down when
-    you're tired, so any ground you gain by working until three a.m.  you lose to extra debugging and rewriting.
+    [% x important %] explained, the quality of your work goes down when you're tired, so any ground you gain by working until three a.m.  you lose to extra debugging and rewriting.